java-b/Lab-11/README.md

 - Write your code in the *MyArrayList*.

 - Run the *Evaluation* to check your code.

+*MyArrayList* is an implementation of the interface *java.util.List*.
+Notice that although all methods should be implemented in the class, **not all methods need be implemented in this lab**.
+That is, you just need to write your code in the methods listed in following tasks, and don't need to pay attention to those unmentioned.

 In the lab, the [Java documentation](http://docs.oracle.com/javase/8/docs/api/) will be the **best** instructor for you.
 However, maybe it is a little bit difficult for you, don't worry, **feel free to ask TA for help when needed.**

+Students fininshing all tasks are encouraged to write some issues on github and share your idea.

 ## Tips